College of Nursing Courses

 NURS 6943 Issues in Aging 3 hrs.

 Prerequisites: Graduate Status or special permission of instructor.
+May be repeated; maximum credit 9 hours.
 Substantive online focus course for masters and doctoral students requiring current knowledge in key factors affecting geriatrics.
 Topic varies depending on faculty expertise and student dissertation needs.
 Modules addressing physiological, pharmacological, cognitive, and geropsychiatric factors affecting aging in place.

 Course Component